Carpet Cleaning Warrington | Carpet Cleaners in Warrington

 We use various things to help remove wax from carpet fibres.

-An iron with adjustable temperature control, aluminium baking foil, a roll of white paper kitchen roll, Some water, a wooden spatula (or a very blunt knife) and a towel (always protect the carpet) and something heatproof (to stand the iron on).
+An iron with adjustable temperature control, aluminum baking foil, a roll of white paper kitchen roll, Some water, a wooden spatula (or a very blunt knife) and a towel (always protect the carpet), and something heatproof (to stand the iron-on).

 This is the procedure for removing wax from carpets.